Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, Organizational Units (OUs) named EMPLOYEES, ADMINS, and CLIENTS are created within Active Directory to logically organize and manage different groups of users and resources based on their roles or functions within the domain.
-EMPLOYEES could include regular staff members, ADMINS would contain administrative accounts with higher privileges, and CLIENTS might include machines or users that require different access levels or management.
-Organizing resources into OUs helps simplify administration, apply specific group policies, and delegate management tasks based on the role of each group.
+In this step, I created Organizational Units (OUs) within Active Directory, naming them EMPLOYEES, ADMINS, and CLIENTS.
+These OUs help logically organize and manage different groups of users and resources based on their roles or functions within the domain.
+For example, the EMPLOYEES OU includes regular staff members, the ADMINS OU contains administrative accounts with higher privileges, and the CLIENTS OU holds machines or users that need different access levels or management.
+Organizing resources into OUs simplifies administration, allows for the application of specific group policies, and makes it easier to delegate management tasks based on the role of each group.
 </p>
 <br />